marmelab/react-admin/docs/Authentication.md

 ```
 {% endraw %}

-This also works inside an `Edition` view with a `TabbedForm`, and you can even hide a `FormTab` completely:
+This also works inside an `Edit` view with a `TabbedForm`, and you can even hide a `FormTab` completely:

 {% raw %}
 ```jsx